-Prospective students are encouraged to use the Net Price Calculator available on our website to receive a
+Prospective students are encouraged to use the Net Price Calculator available on our website to receive a personalized estimate of the cost of attending Paul Mitchell The School Salt Lake City.

 Transfer students and students who are approved to re-enter their program are assessed a per clock hour rate for the remainder of their program.